-Some popular platforms include Shopify, Wix, WooCommerce, Magento and Square, but the list changes rapidly.
+Some popular platforms include Shopify, Wix, WooCommerce, Magento (now Adobe Commerce) and Square, but the list changes rapidly.
 Do your research and find a platform that works for you based on your needs (cost, hosting/speed/bandwidth, usability, integrations, fees, support, etc.)

 4. Launch Your Business